Psychological Injury Claims

 If you think that you may have suffered a psychological injury, as well as (or independently of) physical injuries, because of an accident, you may be entitled to damages.
 This can include compensation for past and future pain and suffering, financial support for rehabilitation and medical treatment as well as past and future financial losses.

-Get in touch with Gemma Thomson or Graham Laughton, experienced solicitors in our Personal Injury Team, for a free initial consultation to discuss your options.
+Get in touch with Graham Laughton, experienced solicitors in our Personal Injury Team, for a free initial consultation to discuss your options.